3nsoft/spec-server/README.md

 When in the project's folder, run
 ```
-npm install
+npm ci
 ```
 to pull in all necessary dependencies.
+Note that option `ci` brings exact versions, mentioned in `package-lock.json`, while option `i` (`install`) may get other versions, based on ranges in `package.json`.

 After that, run npm scripts:
 ```